 Eventually, he stopped doing that too.

-Paulo couldn’t keep him on the payroll.
-But he’d been a family friend for years, so rather than fire Dad, he had HR process it as a layoff.
+Paulo couldn’t keep him on payroll, but he’d been a family friend for years, so rather than fire Dad, he had HR process it as a layoff.
 He’d get employment insurance.
 Best he could do, he said.
 I was grateful, but the check barely covered the mortgage.
 I tried getting a job at the local grocery, but they weren’t taking on any more students.
-I shimmied down poles at countless bachelorette parties, and my grades slipped right on down with me.
+Not sure what else to do, short of moving drugs, I shimmied down poles at countless bachelorette parties, and my grades slipped right on down with me.
 It came to that.

 We lost the house anyway.

-Cramped into a tiny apartment, covering the bills became easier, but Dad only got sicker.
-He died two months before graduation.
-His death drove the last nail in the coffin of my glory days.
-No longer the model student, I became little more than “Mia’s boyfriend.”
-I loved her, so I swallowed the few scraps of pride I had left and tried to be happy for her.
+Cramped into a much more tiny apartment, covering the bills became easier, but Dad’s condition got worse.
+He passed away two months before graduation and his death drove the last nail in the coffin of my glory days.
+No longer the model student, I became little more than “Mia’s boyfriend” to everyone around me.
+I swallowed the few scraps of pride I had left and tried to be happy for her.
 I summoned all the resolve I had left and pulled up my grades enough to get back into the top ten.
 After graduation, we applied to the same medical schools.
 She got a letter in a matter of days, while I scraped through with the last batch of recruits.

 Still made it, though.
 That was four years ago.
 Now, we’re weeks away from walking out of this place to begin our residencies as Doctors’ Marcus and Mia Whitman.
 Assuming she says yes.
 I haven’t popped the question yet.

 I glance at my wrist.
 7:49 p.m.